TheCarsonWest/nerd-emoji/apush/people/Martin Van Buren.md

 * Van Buren was the first native-born president to not speak English as a first language (Dutch).
 * He is known as the "Sage of Kinderhook" for his political wisdom and experience.
-* Van Buren lost his bid for reelection in 1840 to William Henry Harrison, marking the end of the Jacksonian Era.
+* Van Buren lost his bid for reelection in 1840 to [[William Henry Harrison]], marking the end of the Jacksonian Era.